 12 hidden benefits of Amazon Prime

 1. Downloading TV shows and films to watch offline

-You can watch them on your computer, phone or smart TV, as well as through devices such as Chromecast or Fire TV stick.
-But what you might not know is that you can download TV shows and films for offline viewing if you have a Fire tablet or the Prime Video app - useful if you are looking to avoid roaming charges (opens in new tab) on holiday.
+You can stream them to watch on your computer, phone, or smart TV, as well as through devices such as Chromecast or a Fire TV stick.
+But what you might not realise is that you can also download movies and TV shows to watch online if you have a Fire tablet or the Prime Video app.

-Holly Andrews, (opens in new tab) managing director at KIS Finance (opens in new tab), told us: “To compare it to other services, Netflix can cost anywhere between £6.99 and £15.99 per month (depending on what plan you choose) and this is just for movies and TV shows.
-With Amazon you are getting this, plus all of their other benefits, for £8.99.”
+Holly Andrews, managing director at KIS Finance, told Goodto, “To compare it to other services, Netflix can cost anywhere from £6.99 and £15.99 a month depending on which plan you choose, and this is just for movies and TV shows.
+With Amazon Prime, you are getting this, plus all of their other benefits, for £8.99.”

 2. Deliveroo Plus

-Deliveroo Plus (opens in new tab) is Deliveroo’s subscription membership plan, where you pay a fee to get free delivery from participating restaurants when you meet the minimum order requirements.
-It costs either £3.49 or £7.99 per month depending on the plan you choose.
-But with Amazon Prime it’s free.
+For those not in the know, Deliveroo Plus is Deliveroo’s subscription plan where you pay a fee to get free delivery from participating restaurants.
+It normally costs £3.49 or £7.99 a month depending on which plan you choose.

 3. Prime Gaming